 Course Description: The course teaches good research designs for case studies and we discuss conceptions of causality and strategies of case selection.
 Case studies are used for theory building and theory tests (in the sense of plausibility probes).
 On the one hand, there are single case study methods such as analytic narrative and process tracing.
-On the other hand, case oriented researchers apply comparative case study methods such as parallel demonstration of theory, the method of contrasting contexts and the methods of agreement and difference.
+On the other hand, case-oriented researchers apply comparative case study methods such as parallel demonstration of theory, the method of contrasting contexts and the methods of agreement and difference.
 The course also introduces into these methods theoretically, methodologically and practically by prominent cases studies in the field of CPE.
 Students also have the possibility to present their own research designs (for example, first ideas on their Master Thesis).
 As the seminar's overarching goal is to enable participants to write their term papers, regular attendance is of utmost importance for the quality of term papers.
-It is expected that in their term papers students develop a research design to address a particular research question (design for their planned MA-thesis or Ph.D. project or any other empirical research project) or critically review the research design and method of their BA-thesis or critically discuss the literature on a special case study method.
+It is expected that in their term papers students develop a research design to address a particular research question (design for their planned MA-thesis or Ph.D. project or any other empirical research project).
 All texts are available on the ILIAS-website of the course.